Join us for an adventure in flavor!

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

 • Kecap Manis – Kecap Manis, pronounced “ketchup manis,” is a popular Indonesian sweet soy sauce that has been sweetened with palm sugar, giving it a thick, syrupy consistency and a rich, dark color.
-You can buy this at most of Asian grocery stores.
-Cant find it?
-No problem!!
-Simply combine 1/4 cup ordinary soy sauce (we use Kikkoman) and 1/4 cup brown sugar over medium heat.
-Bring to a simmer and reduce until it has a maple syrup-like consistency.
-It will thicken more when it cools.
+I usually buy it at an Asian market, but it’s no problem if I don’t have any on hand!
+I simply combine ¼ cup of ordinary soy sauce (I use Kikkoman) and ¼ cup of brown sugar over medium heat.
+I bring it to a simmer and reduce it until it has a maple syrup-like consistency.
+It will thicken more as it cools.

-• Leftover Rice – A day old leftover, cold rice is ideal for any kind of fried rice.
+• Leftover Rice – A day-old leftover, cold rice is ideal for any kind of fried rice.
 Freshly cooked rice won’t fry well and turns mushy.
-If you don’t have any on hand, you can cook rice fresh, spread it thinly on a sheet pan, and then refrigerate for an hour or two.
+If I don’t have any on hand, I cook rice fresh, spread it thinly on a sheet pan, and refrigerate it for an hour or two.
+I recommend using jasmine rice or basmati rice for the best results.

-• Protein – Today we are using boneless, skinless chicken thighs (you can use chicken breast as well) and eggs, both for scrambling in the fried rice and topping the rice with fried eggs.
+• Protein – Today I am using boneless, skinless chicken thighs (you can use chicken breast as well) and eggs, both for scrambling in the fried rice and topping the rice with fried eggs.
 You can make this with shrimp and tofu as well.

 • Aromatics – Shallots, garlic, fresh red chili.